The BOI report filing deadline is 12/31/2024. Let us manage it all for you with our report filing service.

 History of the UBIT Rules

 A tax-exempt organization, such as a charity or an IRA, that generates unrelated business income from a trade or business, regularly carried on, that is not substantially related to the charitable, educational, or other purpose that is the basis of the organization’s exemption of over $1,000 would be subject to the UBIT tax.
-The problem for retirement accounts is that unlike a charity, an IRA does not have an exempt purpose.
+The problem with retirement accounts is that, unlike a charity, an IRA does not have an exempt purpose.
 An IRA’s sole purpose is to accumulate wealth for the IRA owner.
-The problem with the UBIT rules is that they are deemed to apply to all tax-exempt organizations under Internal Revenue Code (IRC) Section 501, which include retirement accounts.
-Hence, since IRAs were created by ERISA 1974, the UBIT rules automatically applies to IRAs even though that was likely not the intent.
+The problem with the UBIT rules is that they are deemed to apply to all tax-exempt organizations under Internal Revenue Code (IRC) Section 501, which includes retirement accounts.
+Hence, since IRAs were created by ERISA 1974, the UBIT rules automatically apply to IRAs even though that was likely not the intent.

 The intent of the UBIT rules when enacted was to stop for-profit businesses, such as McDonald’s, to open a charity and run their business through the charity and escape taxes.
 Thus, Congress imposed the UBIT rules which taxed tax-exempt organizations that generated unrelated business income.
 Unfortunately, since retirement accounts are treated as a tax-exempt entity, they became subject to the UBIT tax rules.